A Parameter-Masked Mock Data Challenge for Beyond-Two-Point Galaxy Clustering Statistics: Author contributions

 \subsubsection{Data and Estimators}

 Our data vector is the entire three-dimensional galaxy density field, namely $\data\equiv\delta_{\mathrm{g}}$, at $z=1.0$.
 Similarly to \citet{Nguyen:2024yth}, we construct a filtered galaxy density field $\delta_{g,\Lambda}$ from the galaxies in each catalog by a nonuniform-to-uniform Fourier transform (NUFFT).
+Here, $\Lambda$ is the cutoff scale of the sharp-$k$ filter, such that all Fourier modes above $\Lambda$ are set to zero.